Article Assistant

 • In case of emergencies or late hours at work, having a vehicle is convenient for safe travel.

-Q13. why does trial balance always need to match?
+Q. Why does the trial balance always need to match?

 Ans.